Google Modernize Workspace Video Player

 DESIGN SPRINT

-Our team wanted to move forward with Direction 1, but I hypothesized that wouldn’t scale with future features.
-As a result, I organized and facilitated a cross-Workspace design sprint.
+Our team wanted to move forward with Direction 1, but I hypothesized that wouldn’t scale.
+As a result, I organized and facilitated a cross-Workspace design sprint to ensure the new design worked well with upcoming features impacting the video player

 WHAT WE LEARNED